NOscriptkiddies/NOscriptkiddies/README.md

 - 👋 Hi, I’m @NOscriptkiddies
-- 👀 I’m interested in deverloping...
+- 👀 I’m interested in developing
-- 🌱 I’m currently learning html,css aud swift
+- 🌱 I’m currently learning html,css and swift
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 NOscriptkiddies/NOscriptkiddies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.